nkarthikn/github-demo/README.md

 Fifth sets of chagnes from Branch 2
 Fifth sets of chagnes for branch 1
 Sixth set of changes from Branch 2
+THis is undoing the reset done from Branch 2